 The intriguing sign belonging to a bakery.
 Just not any baker, but the super cool Eric Kayser Alsatian bread empire.

 We finally popped onto the Place du Panthéon and found a whole circle of almost overwhelming architecture.
 The Church of St. Etienne-du-Mont, the Lycee Henry IV, the Sainte-Geneviève Library, the Law School and so forth.
 One further comment regarding the size of these historical buildings, all still functioning in one capacity or another.
 Each one of them consists not only of the façades you see stretching along the streets, they form quadrangles with courtyards and secondary buildings.
 Some of them are as large as a city block.

 Proceeding to the mausoleum proper, we had to admit it was awe-inspiring.
-Even if you object to the misogyny of slot allotment, as I do, the monument itself is pretty mind boggling in its sheer size and dimension.
+Even if you object to the misogyny of burial slot allotment, as I do, the monument itself is pretty mind-boggling in its sheer size and dimension.